spydaz/Chatbot_2020_Tutorial/README.md

 Speech will also be required to provide a Rich UI, Although Speech recognition has improved over time; It will be added mainly for Speech out.
 #### Graphics
 Some Graphical Improvemnts and themeing will be added to the APP: (Perhaps LCARS _ Star trek Design!)

+##Stage 6: AI_CONTRACTS to NUGET:
+For the deployement and centralized access for the AI_Contracts Component: It was also decided to centralize the Library with NUGET as SpydazWb.AI.Contracts ; This enables for further updates to be centralized for plugin creation and optimal delivery :
+At this point The AI_Contracts SourceCode has also been removed from the Project and ADDED as a NUGET refference assemblie; The AI_Contracts Project can now be developed Seperately from the UI and Plugins; Plugins may also be deployed as Nuget Packages on a centralized source seprately from Nuget; ie Centralized website!